 The SDP methodology described below does not directly apply to those licensees who perform qualitative analyses of plant configuration risk due to maintenance activities.
-When performance deficiencies are identified with qualitative assessments, It is expected that most licensees will perform quantitative assessments for at-power conditions but not necessarily for plant shutdown conditions.
+When performance deficiencies are identified with qualitative assessments, the significance of the deficiencies will be determined in accordance with IMC 0609, Appendix M “Significance Determination Process Using Qualitative Criteria.”
+It is expected that most licensees will perform quantitative assessments for at-power conditions but not necessarily for plant shutdown conditions.
 In addition, quantitative risk assessments for the large early release frequency (LERF) and external events (e.g., fire, seismic) risk effects may not be performed due to the lack of probabilistic risk tools for these effects.
 For these risk effects, a qualitative assessment may be used and the approach described above should also be used to determine significance.
 Therefore, this guidance does not apply to the following situations: (1) those licensees who only perform qualitative analyses of plant configuration risk due to maintenance activities, or (2) performance deficiencies related to maintenance activities affecting SSCs needed for fire (unless quantitatively analyzed) or seismic mitigation.
-When performance deficiencies are identified with either 1 or 2 above, the significance of the deficiencies
+When performance deficiencies are identified with either 1 or 2 above, the significance of the deficiencies will be determined in accordance with IMC 609, Appendix M “Significance Determination Process Using Qualitative Criteria.”
+However, quantitative evaluation is acceptable when a licensee has provided a qualitative evaluation, if the NRC staff internally possesses quantitative information that is adequate and best available to perform the assessment.

-Underestimating or not estimating the risk of maintenance activities may not significantly increase the expected overall plant risk in terms of CDF or LERF.
+Underestimating or not estimating the risk of maintenance activities, or RICT, SFCP, 10 CFR 50.69, NFPA 805 conditions, may not significantly increase the expected overall plant risk in terms of CDF or LERF.
 However, underestimating the risk may result in lack of risk awareness that could preclude RMAs and allow a high-risk configuration to persist unrecognized and uncompensated.
 Allowing a high-risk configuration with an unassessed CDF increase to persist longer than necessary, or desirable, may increase the exposure time and hence the ICDP and/or the ILERP.
 Finally, unawareness of unassessed or inadequately assessed risk may allow actions or events to occur that could directly increase risk or hamper recovery from accidents or transients.

 Licensees who have adopted RMA color thresholds that are not ICDP or ILERP based, may need to have performance converted to correspond to a probability unit of measure.
 When the inspector has identified that the licensee has performed an inadequate risk assessment (or none at all), the actual maintenance risk (configuration-specific CDF) must first be adequately or accurately assessed.
 The inspector should discuss the results of the risk assessment with the licensee before proceeding with any further risk assessment.
 The new risk assessment value may be obtained in several ways including having the licensee perform the omitted maintenance risk assessment, or re-perform it, correcting those errors and/or omissions that rendered its original risk assessment inadequate.
 Alternatively, the inspector may request the regional SRA(s) or the headquarters risk analyst(s) to independently evaluate the risk using the plant-specific SPAR model or other tools.
 For this, the inspector needs to provide information as shown in the SDP.
-For findings that have significance preliminarily determined to be White, Yellow, or Red, an SRA may perform a analysis, if necessary.
+For findings that have significance preliminarily determined to be White, Yellow, or Red, an SRA may perform a detailed risk evaluation analysis, if necessary.